avibagla/dive-into-the-pitt-extension/PRIVACY_POLICY.md

 ---

-**Bottom Line**: We just want to help you enjoy "The Pitt" in real-time.
-Your privacy is important to us, so we keep everything simple and local to your device.
+**Bottom Line**: I just want to help you enjoy "The Pitt" in real-time.
+Your privacy is important to me, so we keep everything simple and local to your device.
+Serious y'all, I don't want your data.